uldrensov/Screeps_stuff/README.md

 * Modify the object ID arrays by adding new data pertaining to the newly annexed room
 * Expand each of the unit body-part 2D-arrays by 1 element, and populate them with the desired role-based body part configurations
 * More info coming soon...
+### Adding new remote (long-distance) mining sites: ###
+* In SOFTDATA.js, add the desired Source ID (from the remote room) to the remotesource_id array, and the remote room's Controller ID to the remotectrl_id array
+* Place two pathing/rally flags in the remote room: one for the Source, and one for the Controller
+* In SOFTDATA.js, add these flags' names (format: Game.flags['NAME']) to the remoteflag and reserveflag arrays, respectively
+* In-game, set the orbitalAssimilator_MAX, orbitalDrone_MAX, and recalibrator_MAX arrays' nth element to 1, where n is the number of the room they shall spawn from
 ### Maintenance: ###
 * Unit spawns, deaths, and other important events are recorded to the console; check it from time to time
 * To increase/decrease the population quota for certain roles (in a certain room), modify the appropriate [role_MAX] variable in global memory